drduh/macOS-Security-and-Privacy-Guide/README.md

 > [!IMPORTANT]
 > Macs with Intel CPUs have [security vulnerabilities](https://github.com/axi0mX/ipwndfu?tab%253Dreadme-ov-file#checkm8) on a hardware level which cannot be patched.

-macOS is most secure running on [Apple hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) with Apple silicon; in general, newer models offer stronger security guarantees.
-Avoid non-Apple hardware running macOS and systems which do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.
+macOS is most secure when running on [Apple silicon hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1).
+In general, newer models offer stronger security guarantees.
+Avoid non-Apple hardware running macOS and systems that do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.

-When using a wireless keyboard, mouse, headphones, or other accessory, Apple accessories are generally the most secure option because macOS updates them automatically.
-They support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) such as [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) Privacy which randomizes the hardware address to reduce tracking, which is not always available with third-party accessories.
+Apple accessories generally receive firmware updates through macOS and support current [Bluetooth security features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web).
+For example, [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) (BLE) Privacy uses rotating device addresses to reduce tracking; third-party accessories may not support this feature.

 When purchasing a Mac, consider paying in cash rather than ordering online or purchasing with a credit/debit card, to limit identifying information linked to the purchase.